radams15/CircuitTesterDocs/Evaluation/docs/future_development.md

 The voltmeter and ammeter should be added to the program as specified in the analysis.

-They would simply derive from the Resistive Component, and simply just display either the voltage or the current at that point, rather than relying on just the displayed numbers over the whole circuit.
+They would simply derive from ResistiveComponent, and simply just display either the voltage or the current at that point, rather than relying on just the displayed numbers over the whole circuit.

 Other components that could be added are buzzers and bulbs, but bulbs would be more difficult as they are non-ohmic components so would need to take temperature into account.